Paddy Crerand: Media career

-Today, he appears regularly on MUTV, Manchester United's television channel, as a co-commentator on its coverage of all Manchester United first-team and reserve matches, as well as appearing as a pundit on the phone-in show 'The Paddy Crerand Show", where he receives calls from supporters and discusses all things Manchester United.
+Today, he appears regularly on MUTV, Manchester United's television channel, as a co-commentator on its coverage of all Manchester United first-team and reserve matches, as well as appearing as a pundit on the phone-in show The Paddy Crerand Show, where he receives calls from supporters and discusses all things Manchester United.
 Crerand had previously summarised United matches for Piccadilly Radio in the 1990s before joining MUTV.

 In February 2009, Crerand was part of the Manchester United contingent that visited Malta to commemorate the 50th anniversary of the founding of the Malta Manchester United Supporters' Club, the oldest supporters club in the world.
 During this visit, MUTV and Crerand provided local fans with the opportunity to form part of the audience for his phone-in show.

-In 1995, Crerand supported Eric Cantona during the time of his infamous kung-fu kick on Crystal Palace fan Matthew Simmons.
-Both before and after this incident, Crerand became known for being a 'cheerleader' for the Old Trafford club in media.
+In 1995, Crerand supported Eric Cantona during the time of his infamous kung-fu kick on Crystal Palace fan Matthew Simmons and the resulting death of Paul Nixon as a consequence of ill-feeling between the clubs fans.
+Both before and after this incident, Crerand became known for being a "cheerleader" for the Old Trafford club in the media.
 Speaking in October 2014, former United captain Roy Keane criticised Crerand and Bryan Robson for being biased towards the club in their media work.
 Keane cited an incident where Nani had been sent off in a Champions League tie against Real Madrid which Keane believed was a correct decision, but Crerand and Robson had believed was incorrect.

 On 10 December 2012, Crerand had a hostile reaction during an interview on BBC Radio 5 Live, where he was asked about Rio Ferdinand being struck by a coin from the home crowd during the previous day's Manchester derby.

+In 2019, after 252 episodes on-air, The Paddy Crerand Show came to an end.